Collard Greens

 Edible Qualities

-Collard Greens is an annual vegetable plant that is commonly grown for its edible qualities.
+Collard Greens is an annual vegetable plant that is typically grown for its edible qualities.
 The oval dark green leaves with pointy creamy white spines can be harvested at any time in the season.
 The leaves have a bitter taste.

 The leaves are most often used in the following ways: